-3d.
-2023-2024 UPWP Amendment #6
+6. 2023-2024 UPWP Amendment #6

-Mr. Griffith presented Amendment #6 to the 2023-2024 Unified Planning Work Program (UPWP).
-Metro COG staff was informed by NDDOT on February 1st that it's carryover Amendment #5, which was approved by TTC and Policy Board in December, will NOT be approved due to "lack of funding."
+Mr. Griffith presented amendment 6 to the 2023-2024 Unified Planning Work Program (UPWP).
+Metro COG staff was informed by NDDOT staff in a meeting on February 1 that it's "carryover" Amendment #5, which was approved by TTC and Policy Board in December, will NOT be approved due to lack of funding.
 NDDOT de-obligated all 2023 project funding on December 31 with no process in place to re-obligate those funds.

-This means that in order for all ongoing 2023 projects to be funded to completion, Metro COG must use funding from programmed projects in 2024 which have not yet gotten underway.
-It is not Metro COG staff's intention to cancel any projects; rather, they will be programmed in 2025 as part of the 2025-2026 UPWP.
+This means that in order for all ongoing 2023 projects to be funded to completion, we must use funding from programmed projects in 2024 which have not gotten underway.
+It is not Metro COG staff's intention to cancel any projects; rather, they will be programmed in 2025 as part of our 2025-2026 UPWP.

-NDDOT informed Metro COG that the revised, programmed, formula amount for 2024 is \$2,396,826.35, which includes \$1,933,755.12 in CPG funds.
-Metro COG staff has developed an updated budget for 2024 projects and overhead, based on this new amount.
+Mr. Griffith stated that NDDOT staff had informed Metro COG that our programmed, formula amount for 2024 is \$2,417,194 and Metro COG staff ha worked diligently and speedily to develop an updated budget for 2024 projects and overhead, based on this new amount.